aroyphillips/Fgen/README.md

 These user codes allow for online analysis of the NI MAX DAQ signals, including stimulation, recording, and plotting.
 They were made during the early stages of the development two target paradigm, and as a result include many features not used for general paradigms.

-Installation instructions and documentation for wavesurfer can be found at https://wavesurfer.janelia.org/
+Installation instructions and documentation for wavesurfer can be found at https://wavesurfer.janelia.org/ .
+Highly recommend to read through these documentation before and while writing any new code.

 Remember to save all figures before closing waversurfer!!!